We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Researchers are still trying to determine exactly how these compounds work.
 They also need to know how much is effective in preventing or treating these diseases.

 Coronary heart disease (coronary artery disease) is another health issue that involves oxidative stress and inflammation.
-The antioxidants in flavonoids may protect your heart and lower your risk of death according to one.
-Even small amounts of dietary flavonoids may lower the risk of coronary heart disease death.
-But that research is needed to determine exactly how much of the compound gives the most benefit.
+The antioxidants in flavonoids may protect your heart and lower your risk of death according to one

 Other research shows that bioflavonoids may lower your risk for both coronary artery disease and stroke.